iamdevonbutler/mongorules/docs/misc.md

 - By default, the '\_id' field is validated using the `mongodb.ObjectID.isValid()` method.
 If this behavior is not desired, or, if you wish to add other schema requirements to the '\_id' field, you may add the '\_id' field to your schemas.
 - During an insert/update, fields included in the payload that are not present in schema will be disregarded, and the operation will continue to execute.
 - findAndModify syntax differs from docs - pass in data as individual params rather than object.
+- sanitize changes date from obj to string